project-sunbird/sunbird.org-docs/developer-docs/how-to-guide/how_to_create_course.md

 ---
-title: Create Content
+title: How to Create a Course
-page_title: Create Content
+page_title: How to Create a Course
-description: Create a content for a user in Sunbird instance
+description: Create course for users in Sunbird instance
 keywords: create content, create course, content creator, course creator
-published: true
+published: false
-allowSearch: true
+allowSearch: false
 ---
 ## Scenario

-XYZ Corporation, is a global conglomerate which works in the domain of education and collaborates with different institutions, NGOs and academicians, in multiple regions of the world.
-The organization has adopted Sunbird and aims at creating content for all its stakeholders in order to cater to the evolving training needs and amplify learning opportunities.
-The organization allows all its stakeholders to access to the existing content assets and at the same time allows each of the stakeholder to create their own content.
+XYZ Corporation, is a global conglomerate that works in the domain of education and collaborates with different institutions, NGOs and academicians around the world.
+The organization has adopted Sunbird to cater to evolving training needs and amplify learning opportunities.
+The organization has provided open access to its existing content assets.
+The organization also offers certification courses to candidates.
+In order to offer such courses,   Multiple assets can be grouped together to offer a course.

-On successful completion of the course, the course administrator would like to certify these trainees so that it is easy to know who are the employees who have completed this course.
+On successful completion of the course, the course administrator would like to certify employees  so that it is easy to know who are the employees who have completed this course.

 ## Prerequisites